VitaCures

 • Anemia: Chronic blood loss from the GI tract or lack of absorption of nutrients like iron and vitamin B12.

-• Osteoporosis: Long-term use of corticosteroids or nutrient deficiencies can lead to weak and brittle bones.
+• Osteoporosis: Long-term use of corticosteroids or nutrients deficiencies can lead to weak and brittle bones.

 • Liver Disease: Conditions like primary sclerosing cholangitis (PSC), a disease of the bile ducts, are linked to IBD.